Me: I am traveling Malawi.

-It was a Saturday and we started off with drinks at the bar of our hostel and carried on at “Gecko Lodge” because that night the party was happening at this spot.
-When it comes to partying on a weekend at Cape Maclear there is either something going on at our hostel “The Funky Cichlid” or at “Gecko Lodge”.
-Another place to have a good time is at “Uncle Charle Booze Dan” which is a local bar and club in one.
-The locations I mentioned above are perfect to mingle with the Malawian people.
+It was a Saturday and we started off with drinks at the bar of our hostel and carried on at “Uncle Charle Booze Dan” which is a local bar and club in one.
+It´s a perfect spot to mingle with the Malawian people.
 What is really funny are the names the locals give themselves.
 While we were traveling we met Fire, Chicken Pizza, Joe Banana, Captain Stanley, Eminem, Sweet Banana, Joe Banana and Planet – just to mention a few.
 We decided to introduce ourselves as Passion Curry(me), Bronz(Mike), Pirot(Andi) and Andrew(Andi) from now on.

 More African Craft

 Day 4 – Cape Maclear